 Tell us what you know.

-Uh that ought to be an interesting question for him one day.
+That ought to be an interesting question for him one day.

-Brennan said the Islamic State remains formidable and resilient.
+Brennan said the Islamic state remains formidable and resilient.

-Yeah, of course, because our troops had rules of engagement, and Trump got rid of those and he beat back the caliphate.
+Yeah, of course, because our troops had rules of engagement and Trump got rid of those and he beat back the caliphate.

 Didn't even take that long.